• Skip to primary navigation

 mushy black beans for vegan dinuguan

-In a pot over medium heat, preheat oil and first sauté ginger.
-After 15 seconds, add garlic, onions and cook until translucent:
+In a medium size pot or pan over medium heat, preheat the oil and first sauté the ginger.
+After 15 seconds, saute garlic and medium onion and cook until translucent:

 sauteing ginger and garlic for vegan dinuguan